UPDATED October 12, 2021, Original Post: June 7, 2018 Public Intoxication

-The public intoxication law in Texas can be vague and confusing.
+The public intoxication laws in Texas can be vague and confusing.
 How so?

-Texas law indicates that law enforcement officers can arrest a person on suspicion of public intoxication.
+Texas criminal law indicates that law enforcement officers can arrest a person on suspicion of public intoxication.
 However, the arrest can occur only if the police officer determine that the person is a danger to others or themselves.
 How is this determined?
 Let’s look at an example.

 On New Year’s Day 2018, a Texas woman was a passenger in a vehicle driven by a friend pulled over on suspicion of drunk driving.
 Witness accounts said the woman yelled to the driver not to take the sobriety test.
 The arresting officers then charged the woman with public intoxication.
 The woman’s attorney believes the police applied the law in the wrong way.

 This example is a common scenario that plays out frequently on the streets of cities across Texas.
 Perhaps the most insulting situations arises when a person is being responsible to not drink and drive and keep a designated driver to drive home after a party.

 What happens if your designated driver pulled is over for a traffic violation and the police officer observes you in the car appearing to be intoxicated?
 You were doing the responsible thing, right?
 We are all told, “don’t drink and drive.”
 Use a designated driver, right?
 Unfortunately, police officers in the situation will frequently ask the parties in the car to step out and the moment you enter the public roadway, the officer will look to arrest you for public intoxication.